turingschool-examples/intro-to-CSS-transitions/README.md

 CSS transitions allow property changes in CSS values to occur smoothly over a specified duration of time.
 They allow you to create dynamic effects without using any Javascript.

-The most common way to trigger a transition is with a `:hover` action.
+A common way to trigger a transition is with a `:hover` action.

 There are **specific properties** associated with transitions that let us set exactly how we want our transition to execute.

 ``transition-property`` lets us specify which CSS property (or properties) we are setting the transition on.
 This can be written to specify one CSS property, or all CSS properties.
-A full list of supported properties can be found [here](https://www.w3.org/TR/css3-transitions/#animatable-css).
+[A full list of supported properties can be found here](https://www.w3.org/TR/css3-transitions/#animatable-css).

 It looks like this when we specify one CSS property: